 As a particular issue, the GDPR imposes strict rules on the transfer of personal data out of the EEA and UK to the United States and similar "third countries".
 Although one of the primary mechanisms for transferring personal data to the United States (known as the "EU-U.S. Privacy Shield") was invalidated in July 2020, alternative solutions exist that may still serve as a valid mechanism by which entities can validly transfer personal data that is subject to the GDPR to recipients in jurisdictions outside the EEA and UK, which have not been found to provide an adequate level of protection for the purposes of the GDPR, which would include the United States.
-For example, such transfers may rely on the European Commission's Standard Contractual Clauses or similar approved-form "appropriate safeguards" (such as the incoming UK "International Data Transfer Agreement"); however, these safeguards require parties that rely upon them to comply with onerous obligations, such as conducting "transfer impact assessments" to determine whether additional measures are need to supplement such safeguards to protect the transferred personal data effectively.
-Furthermore, relevant regulatory guidance appears to conclude that no combination of such supplementary measures could be sufficient to allow effective reliance on these safeguards in the context of transfers of unencrypted personal data to recipients in third countries where public authorities have excessive powers to access and surveil the transferred personal data - which may, according relevant case law and regulatory guidance, include the United States in certain circumstances.
+For example, such transfers may rely on the European Commission's Standard Contractual Clauses or similar approved-form "appropriate safeguards" (such as the UK "International Data Transfer Agreement"); however, these safeguards require parties that rely upon them to comply with onerous obligations, such as conducting "transfer impact assessments" to determine whether additional measures are need to supplement such safeguards to protect the transferred personal data effectively.
+Furthermore, relevant regulatory guidance appears to conclude that no combination of such supplementary measures could be sufficient to allow effective reliance on these safeguards in the context of transfers of unencrypted personal data to recipients in third countries where public authorities have excessive powers to access and surveil the transferred personal data - which may, according to relevant case law and regulatory guidance, include the United States in certain circumstances.
 At present, there are few, if any, viable alternatives to these safeguards for many transfers.

-In addition, although the European Commission announced a decision of 'adequacy' concluding that the UK ensures an equivalent level of data protection to the GDPR, which provides some relief regarding the legality of continued personal data flows from the EEA to the UK, some uncertainty remains, as this adequacy determination must be renewed after four years and may be modified or revoked in the interim.
+In addition, although the European Commission adopted an adequacy decision in relation to the United Kingdom, which provides some relief regarding the legality of continued personal data flows from the EEA to the UK, some uncertainty remains, as this adequacy decision must be renewed after four years and may be modified or revoked in the interim.
 If the adequacy decision is withdrawn, modified or revoked, transfers of personal data from the EEA to the UK may require an alternative 'transfer mechanism' and we may be required to implement new processes and put new agreements in place, such as the above-mentioned Standard Contractual Clauses, to enable transfers of personal data from the EEA to the UK to continue, which could disrupt our operations.